Taylor Swift Is Bringing An Ex Out Of The Vault In A Brand New Song

 “Hello Mr. ‘Perfectly fine’/How's your heart after breaking mine?/Mr. ‘Always at the right place at the right time,’ baby/Hello Mr. ‘Casually cruel’/Mr. ‘Everything revolves around you’/I've been Miss ‘Misery’ since your goodbye/And you're Mr. ‘Perfectly fine,’” Swift sings in the chorus.

 Like Swift herself, fans on the internet are basking in the Old Taylor nostalgia, making jokes about Jonas and his wife, Sophie Turner, noted Swiftie.
+The Game of Thrones star gave "Mr. Perfectly Fine" her seal of approval, writing on her Instagram, "It's not NOT a bop."
+Swift reposted Turner's praise on her own account, replying "forever bending the knee for the [queen] of the north."

 sophie turner is a swiftie first and joe jonas’ wife second— mirrorball (@myheartredheart) April 7, 2021